salman15/stern_spree_react/README.md

 First thing to do is to make sure your RoR app is running on version 5.2.x (Cloud9 Automatically starts every new app with 4.2)

-Update first by using sudo apt
+Update first by using apt-get update

+then use gem install rails -v 5.2

+Then rails new my-app

 Setting up postgresql
 https://community.c9.io/t/setting-up-postgresql/1573